lehzhu/personalsite/content/blog/_index.md

 ---
-title: "Blogs"
+title: "Blog"
-subtitle: "Thoughts and Essays"
+subtitle: "Or, Thoughts and Essays"
 ---